thefrikidude/kairo/README.md

 ## Safety model

 Kairo resolves tool paths against the selected workspace and rejects attempts to escape it, including through symlinks.
 Read-only tools run immediately.
-Mutating actions always show the requested action and require a `y` or `yes` confirmation.
+Mutating actions show the requested action and require a `y` or `yes` confirmation, except when the optional Jev trust envelope auto-approves a high-confidence, low-risk discovered verification command.

 Tool calls, approvals, outputs, and conversation messages are persisted so an interrupted session can be resumed.
 Session data is stored under the platform state directory; set `KAIRO_STATE_DIR` to use an isolated location for development or tests.

 ## Roadmap

 1. **Make one agent dependable** — in progress: bounded tool loops, failure recovery, deterministic context checkpoints, repository profiling and relevance ranking, interrupted-task recovery, approval-gated focused verification, and bounded repair are implemented.
 Next is measuring and improving repair reliability across more realistic tasks.
-2. **Add provider abstraction** — implemented for Gemini and Groq through a shared provider registry; local providers remain future work.
+2. **Add provider abstraction** — implemented for Gemini, Groq, and OpenRouter through a shared provider registry; local providers remain future work.
-3. **Route tasks to models** — Jev can route the current request between BUILD and a read-only plan; selecting fast, cheap, or stronger coding models based on measured reliability remains future work.
+3. **Route tasks to models** — Jev can route a BUILD request to a read-only plan and, with `/auto`, select a locally credentialed fast, balanced, or strong coding-model tier.
+Selecting models from measured reliability and cost evidence remains future work.
 4. **Add specialized subagents** — research, coding, and testing child sessions coordinated by a main agent.
 5. **Build an evaluation system** — run repeatable coding tasks and compare models, routing rules, agent profiles, cost, latency, and verified success.